 Rabbi Meir Kirsh, director of the Jewish Community Center of Chelyabinsk

 The stained-glass windows of the synagogue, which was refurbished in 2000 after years of disrepair, were damaged.

-Nevertheless, Rabbi Kirsh says the synagogue will be cleaned up in time for tonight’s prayer service.
+Nevertheless, Kirsh says the synagogue will be cleaned up in time for tonight’s prayer service.

-Some experts predict that additional meteorites might rain over the city around 11 p.m tonight.
+Some experts predict that additional meteorites might rain over the city at around 11 p.m.

-“We hope that together,” says the rabbi, “we could give each other faith and encouragement, and educate everyone what they need to do to stay out of danger.”
+“We hope that together,” states the rabbi, “we could give each other faith and encouragement, and educate everyone what they need to do to stay out of danger.”